ro61zzy/ro61zzy/README.md

 Changing designs🎑 into code, one by one👩‍💻.

-🌱 I’m currently learning Typescript, NextJs, TailWindcss...
+🌱 I’m currently learning Solidity, ZK-Proofs, Rust...

 📫 How to reach me: rosekaremeri@gmail.com